khalilhenoud/engine/application/assets.md

 In short, the runtime component is responsible for deserializing the data, which usually happen through specialized loaders (png loader, etc...).

+A asset can depend on several loaders types, for example the runtime font asset depend on the texture and the csv file.
+Even though that is the case, the font asset may not reference the image it depend on, it can only access the type associated with the loader defined in its package.
+And indeed the font data is not related to the image in question.

 Restructuring
 =============
 Game